 The new "380 Sportfisherman" was especially designed for the Asian and American market.
 It had a different flybridge-layout for a better surround-view which based on a shortened standard-flybridge.
 The cockpit was lowered about 15 cm because of the missing hand rails.
 Additionally, the cockpit was equipped with an ice-box and a basin for live baits.
 It was a boat for the ambitious fisherman.

-The last boats were delivered in 1998/1999 with an extended bathing platform named SRC 380+.
 Direct successor model was the SRC 395 Biscay.

 The SRC 380 was offered with engines from 230 to 370 hp.
 But with the cheaper Volvo KAMD 42 the boat seemed slightly underpowered.
 The KAMD 42 were equipped with both a turbo-charger and a compressor, which should provide a better acceleration.
 The compressor should switch off at higher revs.